Darlington offers multiple theatres, live music, comedy venues, bars and clubs and sports galore

-Are there any other grads working from this office?
+Are there any other interns or grads working from this office?

 We have quite a few graduates based in Darlington, and many teams have actively recruited new grads, so this number is steadily increasing.
 We try to meet up for lunch regularly and there’s also a social committee running events, so there’ll be plenty of opportunity to get to know people.
 In total, there are around 130 people in the office.

 If I move to the area, where are the best places to live?

 Darlington has plenty of accommodation, and it’s fairly cheap.
 The best initial option is probably to rent a flat in Tillage Green, which is a small new-build development within walking distance of the office.
 If this is out of your price range, you should have a look at spareroom.co.uk and easyroommate.com, which offer plenty of options.
 Equally you may want to live in Middlesbrough, Newcastle or Durham - both of which are in commutable distance.

 Situated on the East Coast mainline, right beside the A1, Darlington is a very well located town and many of our staff commute each day – it’s an easy drive with relatively little traffic.
 The office is on an industrial park, so there is a large car park with plenty of capacity, and it’s pretty accessible even if you don’t drive.
 The nearest station is Darlington, which is a short bus ride away – and the bus passes right in front of the office.